oracle/truffleruby/doc/user/options.md

 bet set in the `TRUFFLERUBYOPT` environment variable.

-`--` or the first non-option argument both stop processing of Truffle-specific arguments in the same was it stops processing of Ruby arguments.
+`--` or the first non-option argument both stop processing of Truffle-specific arguments in the same way it stops processing of Ruby arguments.

 ## JVM- and SVM-specific switches